nim4/DBShield/README.md

 ```

-and run it with your configuration like:
+and run it with your configuration, like:
 ```
 $ $GOPATH/bin/DBShield -c config.yml
 ```